Kevin-Angulo/startup/README.md

 ### Technologies

-I am going to use the required technologies in the following ways.
+I am going to use the required technologies in the following ways...

 - **HTML** - Website Skelton of visual structure of headers, buttons, and text of all pages of website.
 - **CSS** - Desgin and Style of website such as fonts size & style, color scheme, animations, ect.